 A cousin had been a Centennial Scholar, and Casey learned about the Shelton National Scholarship during the summer program.

 Thrilled when she was selected for both awards, she arrived on campus interested in medical textiles but soon realized that field wasn’t for her.
-An early course in data management in the College of Textiles sparked an interest in data analytics that she wove throughout her program.
+An early course in data management in the Wilson College of Textiles sparked an interest in data analytics that she wove throughout her program.

 She lived for two years in the WISE (Women in Science and Engineering) Village and was active with Catholic Campus Ministry.
-She participated in several student organizations at her beloved College of Textiles, where her group’s senior design project involved flying to Honduras to work with Gildan on improving manufacturing plant processes.
+She participated in several student organizations at her beloved Wilson College of Textiles, where her group’s senior design project involved flying to Honduras to work with Gildan on improving manufacturing plant processes.

 One of the most memorable experiences proved to be Casey’s senior service project with the Shelton Leadership Center.
 She was part of the leadership team for the Pediatric Brain Tumor Foundation’s first Starry Night 5K run in Raleigh, held in September.
 It was particularly meaningful to help raise $25,000 for research – as a survivor.